amusarra/smartcard-contactless-raspberry-pi/README.markdown

 [![Antonio Musarra's Blog](https://img.shields.io/badge/maintainer-Antonio_Musarra's_Blog-purple.svg?colorB=6e60cc)](https://www.dontesta.it)
 [![Twitter Follow](https://img.shields.io/twitter/follow/antonio_musarra.svg?style=social&label=%40antonio_musarra%20on%20Twitter&style=plastic)](https://twitter.com/antonio_musarra)

-This is a project linked to an article https://bit.ly/3pY0F80 publish on my [blog](https://www.dontesta.it).
+This is a project linked to an article [Raspberry Pi e Smart Card Mifare Classic 1K: Realizzare un sistema di accesso](https://bit.ly/3pY0F80) publish on my [blog](https://www.dontesta.it).
 What is described in this README should be enough to make you understand the intentions of this project, I leave the rest to your curiosity.

 This project was born with the aim of providing a complete example (hardware and software) on how it is possible to create a simple access system using contactless Smart Cards and the Raspberry Pi.
 The figure below shows the hardware